PredixDev/PredixMobileSDK/README.md

 Then, come back to this site to find all of the tools and examples to follow along.

 ##Predix Mobile App Container
-Predix Mobile SDK includes Predix Mobile Reference App Containers for both iOS and Electron for Windows.
+Predix Mobile SDK includes Predix Mobile Reference App Containers for iOS, macOS, and Electron for Windows.
 The Mobile Reference App Container is a platform-specific environment in which Predix mobile applications are run.

 For iOS, you build the [Predix Mobile Reference App Container for iOS](https://github.com/PredixDev/PredixMobileiOS).